openforcefield/openff-forcefields/README.md

 ## Use

-Installing this package exposes an entry point that makes the `openfforcefields/offxml/` directory easily accessible by other packages in the same python installation.
-If the [OpenFF toolkit](https://github.com/openforcefield/openff-toolkit) is installed, it will automatically detect and use this entry point:
+Installing this package exposes an entry point that makes the `openforcefields/offxml/` directory easily accessible by other packages in the same Python installation.
+If the [OpenFF Toolkit](https://github.com/openforcefield/openff-toolkit) is installed, it will automatically detect and use this entry point:

 ```python3
 >>> from openff.toolkit.typing.engines.smirnoff import ForceField